DrpChallenge/main/README.md

 The Step function, roughly speaking, is a function that takes a list containing the actions (node numbers) taken by each agent at this step as input and reflects the environment after taking those actions.
 As output, it returns information such as the positions of each agent and whether they have reached their goals.

-- `Input`: action, which contains the actions (node numbers) taken by each agent. *Example*: if there are two agents in the environment, then the action would look like [3,5].
+- `Input`: action, which contains the actions (node numbers) taken by each agent.
 - `Output`:
      - `obs`: [Please see above](#obs)
      - `reward`: Represents the each reward received by single agent.